 5. Give the option for visitors to write their own review.

 Do you have a way for customers to leave reviews on your website?
 If a new customer goes on your website and sees you have a lot of fantastic reviews, then notices that anyone can leave a review, this will reinforce this idea that you are a trusted company.

-► Prove you are a local
+7. Prove that you are local.

-Have a map or something which can indicate that you are local company.
+Have a map or something which can indicate that you are a local company.
 They are a lot of national cleaning companies out there but not everyone wants to use them.
 Your USP is that you are local, make sure you emphasise that.

 A sitemap is like a table of contents for your website and it’s so important because Google’s little robots crawl your website and decide where they should rank on Google, if they see that you have a sitemap, the Google bots can read this easier and as a result, are more likely to rank your website higher on Google.
 So a sitemap is to tell them, what your website is about and when they know, they can start ranking you for the appropriate search terms.